Africa Centre, London: Move from 38 King Street, Covent Garden

 In August 2012, the building at King Street was sold to a property developer.
 This was despite a concerted campaign to keep The Africa Centre at its original base.
 The campaign was supported by Archbishop Desmond Tutu, Wole Soyinka, Ngugi Wa Thiong'o, Yinka Shonibare, Bonnie Greer, Sokari Douglas Camp among many other notable figures.
 Following significant multi-million pound funding from the Mayor of London's Good Growth Fund and the Arts Council England, The Africa Centre completed the refurbishment of its new premises on Great Suffolk Street in Southwark, in 2022.
 The Centre was officially reopened on 9 June 2022.

 In 2018, Kenneth Olumuyiwa Tharp was appointed as director of the Africa Centre, holding the position until a management restructure in 2020.
-Led by Board Chair Oba Nsugbe, appointed in 2011, the charity's longest serving trustee, the Centre operated without a Chief Executive until the appointment of Olu Alake in October 2023.
+Led by Board Chair Oba Nsugbe, appointed in 2012 and the charity's longest serving trustee as of August 2026, the Centre operated without a Chief Executive from 2020 until the appointment of Olu Alake in October 2023.
+Oba Nsugbe acted as the de facto CEO in the meantime.

 The Africa Centre used to host a popular annual Summer Festival in Covent Garden on the Piazza, since 2013 and continued for a few years in Southwark.
 The last one was held in the summer 2018.

 A 60th-anniversary programme was announced in March 2024.
 In a public appeal in October 2024, the Centre announced that it was facing financial struggles.
 This is also reflected in its public filing.